 We are invited to become living witnesses in our own day to the reality of the Resurrection of Jesus Christ.
+We are instruments of Divine Mercy.
 Thomas touched the wounded side of beloved Savior to heal the wounds of our own disbelief.
-This Sunday we join with our Holy Father Pope Benedict XVI and Catholics throughout the whole world in celebrating the Feast of Divine Mercy.
+This Sunday we join with Pope Emeritus Benedict XVI, Pope Francis and Catholics throughout the whole world in celebrating the Feast of Divine Mercy.

 In the Acts of the Apostles, the story of the early Church on mission, we read that even the shadow of Peter would effect merciful healing .(Acts 5 12-16) Those who encounter the Risen Jesus are changed, transformed by Mercy made manifest.
 They then become bearers of mercy for others.

 The beloved Disciple John was imprisoned on the Island of Patmos.
 We can read of his encounter with the Lord in the Spirit in the last book of the Bible.
 (Rev. 1) He received a merciful vision from the Risen Lord which became the Book of Revelation.In this encounter with the Risen Lord He heard these words: